JeffNania/Jeff-Nania-BFOR-516-Final-Project/README.md

 Questions

-What factor or factors seem to be most closely linked with diabetes?
+1) a) What factor or factors seem to be most closely linked with diabetes?

+By using simple correlations, we can see that Glucose and BMI have the highest correlation with Diabetes.
+Glucose has a score of roughly 0.47 and BMI has a score of roughly 0.29

+   b)

+   c)

 Which models seem to perform the best for this prediction?